Teh-Bobo/StRingBuffer/README.md

 Both types of buffer implement the ```StringBuffer``` trait.
 The trait has a ```.push_str()``` and ```.push_char()``` method to add data to the buffer.

 To read data is a bit more complicated.
 The ```.as_slices()``` method returns two ```&str```.
-If the buffer reaches the end of its alloted size and loops back then the first ```&str``` will contain the string data from the start to the end of the buffer and the second string will contain the rest of the data.
+If the buffer reaches the end of its allotted size and loops back then the first ```&str``` will contain the string data from the start to the end of the buffer and the second string will contain the rest of the data.

 If you want all the data in one ```&str``` then call ```.align()``` on the buffer first.
 This will ensure that all the